TomasBoda/abm-sheets-web/docs/user-manual.md

 ![tab_home](./screenshots/tab-home.png)

 The `Simulation` tab provides controls of the simulations and time steps.
 On the left side, there is a small text field that indicates the current time step.
 The arrow buttons on the left and right side of the text field increment/decrement the current time step, recalculating the spreadsheet on click.
-Then, there is a text field with the total number of steps.
+Then there is a text field with the total number of steps.
 The user can change the number of steps by writing in a custom value into the text field.
 The `Reset` button resets the current time step to `1`.
 On the right side, there is the `Play` button that automatically plays the simulation from time step `1` to the final time step.
 The text field on the left side of the `Play` button specifies the number of milliseconds between each time step when the simulation is playing.

 ![tab_simulation](./screenshots/tab-simulation.png)